duducarmona/recipes-project-2/README.md

 ​
 **Homepage** - As a user I want to be able to access the homepage so that I see what the app is about and login and signup ​
-**Sign up** - As a user I want to sign up on the webpage so that I can see all the events that I could attend ​
+**Sign up** - As a user I want to sign up on the webpage so that I can see the recipes and interact with them ​
 **Login** - As a user I want to be able to log in on the webpage so that I can get back to my account ​
 **Logout** - As a user I want to be able to log out from the webpage so that I can make sure no one will access my account ​
-**Events list** - As a user I want to see all the events available so that I can choose which ones I want to attend ​
+**Recipes list** - As a user I want to see all the recipes available so that I can choose which ones I want to cook ​
-**Events create** - As a user I want to create an event so that I can invite others to attend ​
+**Recipes create** - As a user I want to create a recipe ​
-**Events detail** - As a user I want to see the event details and attendee list of one event so that I can decide if I want to attend
+**Recipes detail** - As a user I want to see the recipe details ​
+**Recipes delete** - As a user I want to delete a recipe

+**Recipes edit** - As a user I want to edit a recipe
 ​
-**Attend event** - As a user I want to be able to attend to event so that the organizers can count me in ​
 ## Backlog
 ​